 You can also find it in makeup products, such as Milk Makeup KUSH High Volume Mascara ($24; sephora.com); because cannabis is so rich in omega fatty acids, it makes for a super conditioning ingredient in mascara.
 There's even a hair care line called EMERA that's packed with CBD oil: We love the EMERA Nourishing CBD Detangler Plus ($25; emerahair.com).

 Many of these products are geared towards CBD oil's anti-inflammatory benefits because "the primary receptor for CBD (CB2) is found on immune cells," which is where inflammation takes place, notes Adam Friedman, MD, a dermatologist in Washington D.C.
 This is major, because many skin conditions are connected to inflammation, which is why there are so many conversations about the power of CBD in the beauty industry right now.

-Research on CBD oil and its benefits is ongoing, but Dr. Friedman points out that the ingredient's ability to regulate cell growth, reduce inflammation, and stimulate important fats in the skin and sebaceous glands could help inform treatments for other skin issues, such as dry skin, psoriasis, and eczema.
+More research on CBD oil and its benefits is needed, but Dr. Friedman points out that the ingredient's ability to regulate cell growth, reduce inflammation, and stimulate important fats in the skin and sebaceous glands could help inform treatments for other skin issues, such as dry skin, psoriasis, and eczema.

 According to Dr. Friedman, cannabis beauty products are certainly worth a try.
 He reiterates that the benefits are "strongly supported by several pilot studies," not to mention that many users swear by them.

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter